armada-ths/old.armada.nu/content/armada-competition.md

 **Output**
 A list with name and unique identifier for the winners, in the same order they were drawn by the algorithm

-The input will be provided to you on 19/11 and I want the output asap after that.
-The code needs to be done and tested before the final input is given to you so we can run the lottery one time only.
-I also want to know which randomizer or lottery function will be used for full disclosure to the student, and preferably the whole code should be disclosed before the fair.

 ## Details

 **Chance of winning**